iamdaniele/domo/README.md

 You'll define the component's behavior by describing its state and the events that trigger a state change.
 In this simple example, you'll simply separate the render logic from the state management, and you'll describe what the component should render for your known states.

 By default, Emitter will dynamically load your component's class from a file named after the value of your `data-emitter-class` element (in our example, `FizzBuzz.js`.)
 Your component can react on any of the standard DOM events, defined as `data-emitter-*`.
-In this examples, `FizzBuzz` will react on `click`, since we setup `data-emitter-click`.
+In this example, `FizzBuzz` will react on `click`, since we setup `data-emitter-click`.
 When a click happens, `FizzBuzz.increment()` is called.
-Your controller will handle the click accordingly (for example, you can make it so that only the button increments the counter.)
+Your controller will handle the click accordingly; for example, you can make it so that a click on any element increments counter by moving `data-emitter-click` to the component's main `div`.

 ```js
 class FizzBuzz extends Emitter {